Skip to content

 Single Instruction Multiple Data (SIMD) Stream

-The SIMD is referring to a computer architecture in which a single instruction is applied to different data simultaneously.
-In such architecture, there are several processing units that are involved by a control unit.
+The SIMD refers to a computer architecture in which a single instruction is applied to different data simultaneously.
+In such architecture, there are several processing units that are controlled by a control unit.

-It exploits multiple data streams against a single instruction stream to perform operations which may be naturally parallelized.
-The example of SIMD architecture are array processor or GUP as shown in the below diagram.
+It exploits multiple data streams against a single instruction stream to perform operations that may be naturally parallelized.
+The examples of SIMD architectures are an array processor or GUP, as shown in the diagram below.

 Single instruction multiple data stream (SIMD) architecture